 Everyone knows kimchi is a famous Korean side dish.
 But not many people have tried this pancake.
 Sometimes, when I want to make some changes with the usual kimchi, kimchi pancakes are my favorite choice.

 Making this dish is easy.
 You can choose either Korean flour or all-purpose, though the latter is less chewy and stretchy.
 And don’t forget to pour a bit of kimchi liquid into the batter so your pancakes will have a striking red color.

 These pancakes are a variant of pajeon (scallion pancakes) with multiple kinds of seafood like oysters, shrimps, squids, and many more are used in both batter and toppings.
 Fresh is always more preferred, but you can use the frozen ones if you want.

-Besides a side dish, this one is also a favorite street food among Koreans.
+Besides a side dish, this outstanding Korean pancake is also a favorite street food among foodies in the country.
 They say, nothing is better than a haemul pajeon with makgeolli (Korean milky rice wine) for rainy days.

 Make these seafood pancakes to enjoy on rainy days by this video below:

 If you want to enjoy seafood flavor to the fullest, this one is for you.
 Take the freshest squids and stir-fry them with a seasoning mixture, that’s how Korean cooks make this dish.
 They often serve it with roasted sesame seeds as a side dish for soups and stews.

 The most vital part of this dish is what spices to use.
 The standard choices are gochugaru (Korean chili flakes), gochujang (Korean chili paste), garlic, and ginger.
 If you want a more bite-like feeling, consider changing squid to octopus.

 The literal meaning of this dish’s name can make you run away!
 In Korean, mayak eggs mean “drug eggs.”
 But of course, they don’t contain any addictive substances!